- February 11, 2021

 It’s not that easy to say “work smarter, not harder”, it doesn’t make it all right.
 Skipping the responsibilities just because you should perform it in time what people who work 40 hours a week call overtime isn’t also the best option.
 The higher-ups will definitely take it as an act of insubordination which will only make the entire situation worse.

 First, try to talk honestly with your managers and teammates.
+What can a business do to improve its productivity?
 Maybe working that much is just an art for an art’s sake?
 Maybe if you convince them there’s a chance to perform your duties successfully in less time, they’ll consider lowering the number of hours per week?

 Of course, it shouldn’t be done at the cost of the lower wage.
 We should be paid for the results, not for the number of hours we spend doing our job.
 Spending 80 hours a week at work doesn’t guarantee maximum performance.
 As I mentioned before, working this way long-term affects our health badly.
 Won’t have a long wait for the negative effects and a drop in our overall performance.